-- 5.6 The on-site sewerage treatment and disposal area must not be located within the existing water course and bores or conflict with the separation distance as detailed with the Queensland Plumbing and Wastewater Code. - 6.0 ROOF AND ALLOTMENT DRAINAGE WORKS - 6.1 A Development Permit for Operational Works (roof and allotment drainage works) must be obtained prior to the commencement of any drainage works on the development site. - 6.2 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, sound engineering practice and the provisions of a Development Permit for Operational Works (roof and allotment drainage works). - 6.3 All roof and allotment runoff from the development must be discharged such that it must not restrict, impair or change the natural flow of runoff water or cause a nuisance or worsening to surrounding land or infrastructure. - 6.4 The development must not increase peak stormwater runoff for a selected range of storm events up to and including a one per cent (1%) Annual exceedance probability storm event, for the post-development conditions. - 6.5 Any application for a Development Permit for Operational Works (roof and allotment drainage works) must be accompanied by engineering plans with details of any new drainage systems including retention systems, inlet and outlet structures, or the amendment and upgrading of existing drainage systems to implement the proposed drainage strategy. - 7.0 SITE WORKS - 7.1 A Development Permit for Operational Works (site works) must be obtained prior to the commencement of any site works on the development site. - 7.2 Any application for a Development Permit for Operational Works (site works) must be accompanied by an earthworks plan that clearly identifies the following: - 7.2.1 the location of cut and/or fill: - 7.2.2 the type of fill to be used and the manner in which it is to be compacted; - 7.2.3 the quantum of fill to be deposited or removed and finished cut and/or fill levels; - 7.2.4 details of any proposed access routes that are intended to be used to transport fill to or from the development site; and

-- 7.2.5 the maintenance of access roads to and from the development site so that they are free of all cut and/or fill material and cleaned as necessary. - 7.3 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 7.4 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure.
+- 5.6 The on-site sewerage treatment and disposal area must not be located within the existing water course and bores or conflict with the separation distance as detailed with the Queensland Plumbing and Wastewater Code. - 6.0 ROOF AND ALLOTMENT DRAINAGE WORKS - 6.1 A Development Permit for Operational Works (roof and allotment drainage works) must be obtained prior to the commencement of any drainage works on the development site. - All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, sound engineering practice and the provisions of a Development Permit for Operational Works (roof and allotment drainage works). - 6.3 All roof and allotment runoff from the development must be discharged such that it must not restrict, impair or change the natural flow of runoff water or cause a nuisance or worsening to surrounding land or infrastructure. - 6.4 The development must not increase peak stormwater runoff for a selected range of storm events up to and including a one per cent (1%) Annual exceedance probability storm event, for the post-development conditions. - Any application for a Development Permit for Operational Works (roof and allotment drainage works) must be accompanied by engineering plans with details of any new drainage systems including retention systems, inlet and outlet structures, or the amendment and upgrading of existing drainage systems to implement the proposed drainage strategy. - 7.0 SITE WORKS - 7.1 A Development Permit for Operational Works (site works) must be obtained prior to the commencement of any site works on the development site. - 7.2 Any application for a Development Permit for Operational Works (site works) must be accompanied by an earthworks plan that clearly identifies the following: - 7.2.1 the location of cut and/or fill; - 7.2.2 the type of fill to be used and the manner in which it is to be compacted; - 7.2.3 the quantum of fill to be deposited or removed and finished cut and/or fill levels; - 7.2.4 details of any proposed access routes that are intended to be used to transport fill to or from the development site; and - 7.2.5 the maintenance of access roads to and from the development site so that they are free of all cut and/or fill material and cleaned as necessary. - 7.3 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 7.4 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 8.0 BUILDING WORKS - 8.1 A Development Permit for Building Works must be obtained for the removal and/or demolition of any existing structures on the development site.